lighthouse-labs/tweeter/README.md

-# Tweeter Project
+# About the project:

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, SPA Twitter clone that allows user to write a post and view the written posts.

-This repository is the finished project of Tweeter: the project is focused on practicing HTML, CSS, JS, jQuery and AJAX front-end skills, with Node, Express and MongoDB back-end skills already written.
+This frontend project aims to practice HTML, CSS, JS, jQuery and AJAX, with Node, Express and MongoDB back-end skills already written.

 To view this app, navigate to [heroku](https://small-simple-chatter.herokuapp.com/) or follow `Getting Started` section.